Editorial standards

 Sourcing standards

 Primary sources are always preferred.
 Indoneo cites government statements, regulatory filings, parliamentary records, court decisions, central bank publications, academic research, NGO reports, and corporate filings directly.
 Wire service reporting is used as a starting point for further verification — not as a primary source.
+Indoneo does not republish or closely paraphrase another outlet’s reporting; articles are independently researched and written from primary documents and underlying facts, not from another publication’s sentences.

 Named attribution is standard.
 Every specific statistic, claim, or expert opinion cited in an Indoneo article carries an attributed source.
 “According to researchers” or “officials said” does not meet our standard.
 The institution, the document, and where available the individual are named.